blaenk/learning-from-data/readme.markdown

 The assignments are done in Python with [NumPy](http://www.numpy.org/) and other [SciPy](http://www.scipy.org/) packages.

-# Automated Grading
+### Automated Grading

-The `Question` class in `common.question` can help grade the assignment.
+I created a `Question` class in `common.question` that can help grade the assignment.
 It takes a label (the question itself), a list of possible choices from the assignment, the actual answer (from the answer key) and an optional scoring function for each choice.
-It's constructor is:
+Its constructor is:

 ``` python
 Question(label, choices, answer, score=None)